ADHO/blackwell-companions/README.md

   - the CSS for the text is just copied from the XTF-based site.
 Nicer typography might be nice.
   - a (more) responsive, mobile-friendly layout would be nice, too.

-- depending on network latency, there can be a bit of a lag on loading a new chapter -- some immediate feedback (e.g. a spinner or something) would improve UX (this has been mitigated a little by applying the "current link" styling before loading the page, but more could be done).
+- depending on network latency, there can be a bit of a lag on loading a new chapter -- some immediate feedback (e.g. a spinner or something) would improve UX (this has been mitigated substantially by applying the "current link" styling before loading the page, but more could be done).

 - as it stands this will not work on Internet Explorer (MS Edge should be fine).
 Support _could_ be added, but I would argue against unless a compelling case could be made, tbh.